google/codeworld/web/help/GuideUnit1.md

           circle(4) & circle(5) & circle(6)
     ~~~~~

-    Use a variable to define the name.
+    Define the name with a variable.

     By defining the name with a variable, you could create
     multiple name tags with different names in them by